Ring Tone Text Transfer Language (RTTTL)

 )

 The name of the ringtone, this is normally not used by the player but is useful for identifying the ringtone.
 According to the official specification, the name must not exceed 11 characters in length though this is arbritary and many implementation of RTTTL are generally capable of handling names with much greater lengths.
-Whilst no character restrictions are specified, it is recommended to use only alphanumeric characters and spaces, with the semicolon :
+Whilst no character restrictions are specified, it is recommended to use only alphanumeric characters.

 Part 2: Control Section (d=4,o=5,b=160